BryceSteuer/basicTempCalc/README.md

 # basicTempCalc
-Basic converter from Celsius to Fahrenheit written in C#
+Basic converter from Celsius to Fahrenheit and vice versa written in C#